How Do LitPads and Soundboard Studio Compare Overall?

 - No MIDI support

 Both apps are custom soundboard apps that run on Mac, iPad, and iPhone as universal Apple apps.
 Both use a pad grid interface for organizing and triggering sounds.
-The similarities end there.
+The core difference is audio processing: LitPads processes each pad through its own mixer, varispeed, time-pitch, and 3-band parametric EQ chain.
+Soundboard Studio provides playback without per-pad audio processing.

 What Features Does LitPads Have That Soundboard Studio Lacks?